Written on: 20 March 2020

 Working from home can add additional barriers to communication.
 Your mentee may have been comfortable asking questions across the office, but when they can’t see what you’re doing, your apprentice might be unsure about when and how they can contact you.

-Whether you go for video calls, slack, email, a team WhatsApp, or a healthy mixture of each, take the time to check in with your apprentice about how best to communicate.
+Whether you go for video calls, slack, email, a team WhatsApp, or a healthy mixture, take the time to check in with your apprentice about how best to communicate.
 Together, establish your ideal communication systems, frequency, and what to do if problems or questions come up.
 As you settle into home working routines, revisit these systems and ask your apprentice for their feedback regularly.

 After setting up a contact system, don’t assume that everything’s fine if your apprentice has gone quiet.
 Sending a light message or meme can provide a useful prompt for your mentee to share how they’re doing.